dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

 -   One or more of these conditions must be true, based on the root box's formal representation.
     -   The root box is entirely within the zooming area, laterally.
-    -   The zooming area is entirely within the root box, laterally
+    -   The zooming area is entirely within the root box, laterally.
     -   A minimum margin amount, *MMA*, of the root box is laterally within the zooming area.